stephencookdev/speed-measure-webpack-plugin/README.md

 filename where all build details will be written and second one is `commitBuildInfo` which is not mandatory but on basis of this flag, your `filePath file` gets git commited to your `current checkout branch` and will also push it to remote origin.
-`Note :- filePath option is mandatory, commitBuildInfo is not mandatory.
-But if you apply commitBuildInfo you should checkout the branch on your machine/server on which the filePath file should get committed before running your webpack build.
-Also the module count will only be visible when the outputFormat is 'humanVerbose'`, e.g.
+`Note :- i) Node version > 0.10 ii) filePath option is mandatory, commitBuildInfo is not mandatory. iii) But if you apply commitBuildInfo you should checkout the branch on your machine/server on which the filePath file should get committed before running your webpack build.
+Also the module count will only be visible when the outputFormat is 'humanVerbose'.`, e.g.

 ```javascript